The translation of this document is outdated.

 (3) The provisions of Paragraph one of this Section shall not

-refer to those orders, which are placed via electronic mail or
+refer to the orders which are placed via electronic mail or any

 Section 6.
 Placing an Order